creedasaurus/gprox/README.md

 Which will proxy `https://local.example.com:9001` to `http://local.exmaple.com:8080` (localhost).

 #### Built-in certs

-Another quick note about the built in certs.
-If you want to import the built-in certs for any reason, you can use the flag `-d, --dropcerts` to save the built-ins to local files.
+One small feature of `gprox` is that it has some really basic certs built in (again, not for production use -- just local development).
+So as soon as you run it, it'll use those by default unless you specify others from the flags.
+Another quick note about the built in certs -- if you want to save them to files for any reason, you can use the flag `-d, --dropcerts` which will do just that.